spokenlanguage/platalea/platalea/analysis/datafiles.md

   'rnn2': {'features': numpy.ndarray, 'labels': numpy.ndarray},
   'rnn3': {'features': numpy.ndarray, 'labels': numpy.ndarray}}}
   ```
 In these dictionaries 'features' correspond to inputs or activations for a single frame or timestep.
 The 'labels' array contains the corresponding phoneme labels, based on forced alignment between input audio and its transcription.
+Note that in this dataset some utterances have been filtered out due to the force alignment failing.